stanmart/stanmart.github.io/_pages/about.md

 I believe in the power of an interdisciplinary approach to both research and problem-solving.
 I really enjoy learning about all kinds of novel applications of mathematics to social-related fields.
 I enjoy discussing ideas and problems with others, and I also enjoy teaching those few things in which I am confident of my knowledge.

-Just <a href="mailto:martin.stancsics@gmail.com">email me</a> if you would like to talk to me something.
-Or if you would like to send me gifs of funny dogs.
+Just <a href="mailto:martin.stancsics@gmail.com">email me</a> if you would like to talk to me about something.
+Or if you would like to send me funny dog gifs.
 I appreciate those, too.